karineek/AccelerQ/README.md

 This repository is a public version of the [KCL_QAGC](https://github.com/Connorpl/KCL_QAGC) project, which is actively under development.

+**Abstract.** AccelerQ is a framework for automatically tuning quantum eigensolver (QE) implementations–these are quantum programs implementing a specific QE algorithm–using machine learning and search-based optimisation.
+Rather than redesigning quantum algorithms or optimising the implementation of an already existing algorithm, AccelerQ treats QE implementations as black-box programs and learns to optimise their hyperparameters to improve accuracy and efficiency.
+Our approach leverages two key insights: (1) training on data extracted from smaller and simpler QE implementations’ inputs, and (2) training a program-specific machine learning (ML) model.
+To further enhance our approach, we incorporate search-based techniques and genetic algorithms (GA) alongside ML models to efficiently explore the hyperparameter space of QE implementations and avoid local minima.

 ## 📚 Table of Contents

 - [0.
 Artifact Evaluation](#0-artifact-evaluation)